codr7/eli-java/README.md

 $ java -jar jx.jar benchmarks/run.jx
 ```
 ```
-fact 0.893300046S
+fact 0.777442805S
-fib 0.000284898S
+fib 0.000486441S
 ```

 As to exactly what's going on with the Fibonacci benchmark, your guess is as good as mine.
-The optimized code produces the expected result, but runs quite a bit faster than I could have wished for.
+The optimized code produces the correct result, but runs quite a bit faster than I expected.

 ## Methods
 Methods may be defined using `^`.